appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 Tables come with client side searching and filtering out of the box.
 This is useful for reducing the amount of unnecessary extra results received from queries: rather than requesting a lot of data from the server and then filtering it on the client, this method passes search and filter terms to the server, so that it only needs to data that's relevant.
 This can significantly improve performance and user experience when working with large data sets.

-To perform these operations, we need to pass these values to the API / query.
+To perform these operations, you should to update your widgets and API / queries to handle search and filter terms:

 ### Searching

 A search input is available on the table header to filter out records being displayed on the table.
-You can access the text in the search bar with `Table1.searchText`; anytime that text is changed, the table's `onSearchTextChange` event will be triggered.
+You can access the text in the search bar with `Table1.searchText`; anytime that text is changed, the table's `onSearchTextChange` event is triggered.
 Using the search text and the related event, you can configure your table to query its datasource for the appropriate results:

 <VideoEmbed host="youtube" videoId="3ayioaw5uj8" title="How To Setup Server-Side Search For The Table Widget" caption="How To Setup Server-Side Search For The Table Widget"/>